-Innerspring mattresses are the traditional style of mattress that many people have spent their entire life sleeping on.
+Traditional innerspring mattresses are the style of mattress that many people have spent their entire life sleeping on.
 These beds are built with a coil core support system that makes the bed durable, firm, and bouncy.

-In this guide, we’ll share our top 9 best innerspring mattress reviews, and all the insider tips on what to look for in an innerspring mattress in our buyer’s guide.
+In this guide, we’ll share our top 9 best innerspring mattress reviews, and all the insider tips on what to look for when shopping for an innerspring mattress in our buyer’s guide.

 By clicking on the products below, we may receive a commission at no cost to you, the reader.
 It’s how we fund our Mattress Lab and bring you better mattress reviews and comparisons.

 While there are a lot of great innerspring mattresses out there, the Saatva is our favorite because it excels across the board.
-The mattress is composed of 5 premium material layers, including coil on coil, memory foam, and a euro pillow-top.
-And all of these materials are eco-friendly (though the company notes that the bed is not 100% organic).
+The Saatva mattress is composed of 5 premium material layers, including a coil system, memory foam, and a euro pillow-top.
+And all of these materials are eco-friendly.

 The Saatva is fully customizable, from the mattress height and firmness to the height of the optional foundation.
-You can choose between plush soft, luxury firm, and firm, making this mattress a great choice for a wide range of sleepers.
-The Saatva received an almost perfect Mattress Advisor score for spine alignment and has outstanding lumbar support, helping you to wake up without aches and pains.
+You can choose between three different firmness options: plush soft, luxury firm, and firm, making this mattress a great choice for a wide range of sleepers.
+Saatva received a nearly perfect score for spine alignment and has outstanding lumbar support, helping you to wake up without aches and pains.

-On top of being an amazing mattress, the Saatva team really steps things up with their free white-glove delivery service, in-home setup, and old mattress removal.
-This paired with their generous 120-day trial period and 15-year limited warranty shows us that Saatva wants to make sure you end up with the right mattress for your needs.
-Perhaps most shockingly, this luxury product and service come at a bargain price of $1,099 for a queen.
+Unlike other mattress brands, Saatva offers free white-glove delivery service, in-home setup, and old mattress removal.
+This, paired with their generous 120-day trial period and 15-year limited warranty, shows us that Saatva wants to make sure you end up with the right mattress for your needs.

 Another thing we appreciate about DreamCloud is that they understand that a luxury mattress purchase is a big decision.
 To make the choice a bit less stressful, they offer a full 365-day trial period, a lifetime warranty, and free returns.